30-Minute Strong Arms Workout At Home

 2. Inhale as you slowly open your arms, lowering the dumbbells in a wide arc until they reach shoulder level (or the ground).
 Your elbows should remain soft and not over-extended (slight bend in the elbows).

-3. Exhale as you pull the dumbbells back to starting position, squeeze your chest muscles together.
-Keeping your chest puffed out and your elbows slightly bent.
+3. Exhale and squeeze your chest muscles together as you pull the dumbbells back to the starting position.
+Keep your chest puffed out and your elbows slightly bent.

 three women performing a tricep exercise